mozilla/basket-client/README.rst

 License
 -------

-This software is licensed under the MPL http://www.mozilla.org/MPL/.
+This software is licensed under the BSD License.
 For more information, read the file ``LICENSE``.